hzblacksmith/SSAC_Hackathon_2020-Shot_Arc_Analysis/README.md

 ## Motivation
 Contested shots have lower FG% than open shots as we all know.
 Yet, the current ways of evaluating shot performances (FG%, Offensive/Defensive Ratings) reflect the binary result of shots only.
 What are the factors that lead to those binary results?
 And what does "contest" really mean?

-As shown in previous [research](https://arxiv.org/abs/1905.00822), it is shown that the arcs of contested shots are generally differnet from those of open shots.
+As shown in previous [research](https://arxiv.org/abs/1905.00822), it is shown that the arcs of contested shots are generally different from those of open shots.
 More consistent release angles lead to a higher shooting percantage.

 ## Methodology
 We are given the ball tracking data of twelve NCAA games provided by Shot Tracker.